Fundraising for a Summer Program Abroad for High School Students

 Emphasize the importance of what you’ll accomplish and learn.
 Be sure to tell the potential donor why you’re interested in the particular problem you’re trying to address (“I have developed a passion for environmental conservation over the past year…”).

-Also mention how you plan to move forward after your trip (i.e. After I return to the States with a firsthand knowledge of the issues, I plan to…).
+Also mention how you plan to move forward after your trip (i.e. After I return to the States from Thailand with firsthand knowledge of the issues, I plan to…).

 5. Ask for help